SOL INVICTUS: Sounds and performances for the winter solstice in Roma

 Food and drinks can be purchased on-site.

 Michele Rizzo (1984) is an Italian artist based in Amsterdam.
 He studied choreography at the SNDO School for New Dance Development, and later visual arts at the Dirty Art Department Master program of the Sandberg Institute.
-Rizzo has produced works for theaters and exhibition spaces, engaging the aesthetic translation of aspects of club culture and raving.
-In 2018 Rizzo presents HIGHER xtn. at the Stedelijk Museum in Amsterdam, which has welcomed the work in its permanent collection.
-In 2020 Rizzo establishes his practice as a visual artist, bringing forward his choreographic language and implementing in it the medium of sculpture, producing Rest (2020), presented at the Quadriennale d’Arte di Roma and acquired by the Fondazione Sandretto Re Rebaudengo.
-In 2021 Rizzo produces his latest performance work Reaching at KW Institute for Contemporary Art in Berlin, in collaboration with Julia Stoschek Collection.
+He has produced works for theaters and exhibition spaces, engaging the aesthetic translation of aspects of club culture and raving.
+In 2018 Michele Rizzo presents HIGHER xtn. at the Stedelijk Museum in Amsterdam, which has welcomed the work in its permanent collection.
+In 2020 he establishes his practice as a visual artist, bringing forward his choreographic language and implementing in it the medium of sculpture, producing Rest (2020), presented at the Quadriennale d’Arte di Roma and acquired by the Fondazione Sandretto Re Rebaudengo.
+In 2021 he produces his latest performance work Reaching at KW Institute for Contemporary Art in Berlin, in collaboration with Julia Stoschek Collection.
 Rizzo also produced and directed the film Rest (2021), acquired by the Amsterdam Stedelijk Museum.
-Since 2020 Rizzo engages in the fashion world and as a lecturer and tutor in various art education institutions.
+Since 2020 he engages in the fashion world and as a lecturer and tutor in various art education institutions.

 Catol Teixeira is a dance performer based in Geneva.
 They worked as an interpreter for dance and circus groups and studied contemporary dance at La Manufacture (Lausanne), Sead (Salzburg), Roar (Berlin).
 Their dance creations were shown at Belluard Festival, Santarcangelo, La Friche Belle de Mai, Gessneraelle, Theatre de l’Usine, among others spaces.
 Catol’s work is a constant practice of time-space perception, they keep searching for choreographic methods that challenge notions of what a body can be.
 They keep constructing and researching different performance formats in collaboration with artists and friends.